 Automatically track changes in Google Sheets with Sheetgo

 And there you have it!
-Using the Sheetgo add-on, you can create a workflow that not only tracks your historical data, but also automatically updates your data for ultimate efficiency.
+Using the Sheetgo add-on, you can create a workflow that not only tracks your historical data, but also automatically transfers your data for ultimate efficiency.

 Interested in learning more about Sheetgo’s useful features?
 Discover our Merge function in our blog post on How to merge multiple sheets in Google Sheets.